danielehosek/danielehosek.github.com/_posts/2020-04-14-variable-x-of-type-referenced-is-not-defined.markdown

 var compiled = isRedOrCheap.Compile();
 {% endhighlight %}

-We have two functions checking properties of a car but suddenly a business requirement is changed and a developer is asked to check both of the properties at once.
-Looks simple and fine at first sight but results in a runtime error.
+We have two functions, `isRed` and `isCheap`, checking properties of a car but suddenly a business requirement is changed and a developer is asked to check both of the properties at once, therefore one expression `isRedOrCheap` function combining both and accepting `x` parameter of `isRed` (`isRed.Parameters.Single())`) is introduced and compiled.
+Looks simple and fine at first sight but results in **a runtime error**.

 {% highlight java %}
 InvalidOperationException: variable 'x' of type referenced from scope, but it is not defined
 {% endhighlight %}

-Of course, the developer could've solved that business requirement by reimplementing whole code into something like this
+Of course, the developer could've solved the business requirement by reimplementing whole code into something like this

 {% highlight java %}
 Func<Car, bool> isRed = x => x.Color == "Red";